Learning Task Priorities from Demonstrations: Learning task prioritization hierarchies from demonstrations

 An important aspect to consider when controlling priorities is the behavior of the robot when priorities change.
-Before testing the learning capabilities of our approach, we begin with a study about the effect of varying the weights of each candidate hierarchy, when employing the controller proposed in Section \ref{subsec:softWeighting}.
+Before testing the learning capabilities of our approach, we study the effect of varying the weights of each candidate hierarchy, when employing the controller proposed in Section \ref{subsec:softWeighting}.

 For simplicity of analysis, we consider the case of a planar robot with two tasks.
 The tasks are to track a vertical position reference with the end-effector and to point downwards.
 The references are chosen such that the two tasks can be fulfilled individually but not simultaneously (Figure \ref{fig:VariableWeights}, \emph{top-left}).
 Two strict hierarchies are considered, corresponding to an accurate tracking of either position or orientation as first priority, and orientation or position as secondary.
 We define two scalar weights $w_{\text{pos}}$ and $w_{\text{orient}}$, which represent the importance of each hierarchy, with the subscript denoting the highest priority task.
 With these weights, we manually define precision matrices $\mb{\Gamma}_{\text{pos}} \!=\! w_{\text{pos}}\mb{I}$ and $\mb{\Gamma}_{\text{orient}} \!=\! w_{\text{orient}}\mb{I}$, where $\mb{I}$ is a 2-dimensional identity matrix.
 Figure \ref{fig:VariableWeights} shows the results for the case in which the robot transits from priority on orientation to priority on position, through a continuous variation of the weights.
-We observe that, as different combinations of weights are applied by the controller, a smooth transition occurs between the two tasks.
-These results show that the proposed controller can handle well situations where priorities change, which can occur when demonstrated hierarchies vary over time or according to different contexts.
+We observe that, as different combinations of weights are applied by the controller, a smooth transition occurs between the two tasks\footnote{Note that the transition is non-linear, unlike the variation of the weights $w_{\text{pos}}$, $w_{\text{orient}}$.
+This is because the Jacobians of each task, involved in \eqref{eq:hierarchyWeight}, change non-linearly with the robot configuration $ \mb{q} $.}.
+These results show that the proposed controller can handle situations where priorities change, which can occur when demonstrated hierarchies vary over time or according to different contexts.